rvedotrc/spud/README.md

  * Handle creation of new stacks
  * Handle updates to existing stacks

+Changes I'm considering:

+ * Delegate finding the list of stack types to an external script
+   * This would allow much more easily for cases where an entire stack is not required in some contexts (e.g. a "test support" stack is not required in live)
+   * Default implementation: effectively `ls src/`
+ * Delegate the current function of the ```stack_names.json``` file to an external script
+   * This would allow the site-local usage to be as simple or complex as required, e.g. store information about how to acquire credentials / how to select the region for each stack type
+   * This would render the ```--config-set=KEY``` option redundant
+   * Default implementation: exactly as ```stack_names.json``` currently is in the core

 What it doesn't do, and probably never will:

  * Handle deletion of stacks